• Skip to content

 A logbook method of tracking miles worked – to a point.

-If an employee was in a hurry and forgot to log their miles, it turned into a nightmare trying to go back and recalculate.
+If an employee was in a hurry and forgot to log their miles, trying to go back and recalculate turned into a nightmare.
 We didn’t have GPS tracking on phones to do that quickly for us.

-Today technology helps a lot!
-There are countless ways to track mileages.
+Today, technology helps a lot!
+There are countless ways to track mileage.

 These new technologies also help with the unpleasant task of reporting mileage to employers.